epfl-ada/ada-2023-project-topfive/index.md

 If, for a specific observation, the regression coefficient exhibits a movement exceeding 1 standard deviation (in either direction, hence considering the absolute value), that observation is deemed highly influential.
 In such cases, we make the decision to treat it as an outlier and remove it from the training dataset.
 This proactive step helps ensure that potential sources of noise in our estimation are minimized.

 ## Comments about correlation matrices
-LOREM IPSUM

-### Insert both matrices, comment on fact that correlations are quite similar -> use box office (mostly?)
 <iframe src="plots/correlation_matrix_revenue.html" width="750" height="550" frameborder="0">Correlation Matrix for Adj Revenue by Umbrella Genre</iframe>

 <iframe src="plots/correlation_matrix_rating.html" width="750" height="550" frameborder="0">Correlation Matrix for Average Review by Umbrella Genre</iframe>

+Looking at the correlation matrices for different relationships and different genres, we can see that in a large majority of cases, the correlations between dependent variables and our two independent variable candidates are not that different.
+For this reason, we decided to proceed with our original analysis and keep the logarithmic inflation adjusted box office as our main success factor.

 # Release Strategies and Timing

 ## Premiere Party: Timing is Everything, Darling!
-(ADD PLOTS)
 Choosing the right premiere date is like matchmaking for movies.
 We're exploring the release dates, their link to the success metrics namely movie ratings and box office revenue.

 <iframe src="plots/aggregate_avg_revenue_movie.png" width="750" height="550" frameborder="0">Aggregate Average Revenue of Movies</iframe>